 The brownfields program for cleaning up less serious industrial and commercial hazardous waste sites targets idle or underused facilities where redevelopment is complicated by potential environmental contamination.
 It is an EPA initiative, done under Superfund's authority, but, until enactment of P.L.
-107-118 in January of this year, not explicitly authorized in CERCLA.
-EPA's program includes financial awards to states, political subdivisions, and Indian tribes: \$200,000 grants for assessment and other pre-remedial activities; \$350,000 grants to establish revolving loan funds (RLFs) for cleanups; grants for job training; and other activities.
+107-118 in January 2002, was not explicitly authorized in CERCLA.
+EPA's program now includes financial awards to states, political subdivisions, and Indian tribes: grants up to \$200,000 for assessment and other pre-remedial activities; grants up to \$200,000 for cleanup; grants up to \$1 million to establish revolving loan funds (RLFs) for cleanups; grants up to \$200,000 for job training; and other activities.
 As part of the effort, EPA changed certain policies that impeded brownfield redevelopment, such as clarifying the circumstances in which the agency would not enforce Superfund liability against brownfield owners.